stjudecloud/mtsg/README.md

 ### Run

 `run` is used to profile samples (as VCFs) using known mutational signatures.
+The selected genome build must match the input VCFs and previously installed during the installation.

 ```
 usage: mtsg run [-h] [--dst-prefix DST_PREFIX] [--genome-build {GRCh37,GRCh38,mm9,mm10,rn6}] src-prefix